How Sustainable is AI?

 Then they can consider the following:

 What can your cloud provider do on this front?
 It can and should provide software that enables you to measure the impact of your own cloud usage.
-This is precisely what Scaleway’s forthcoming Environmental Footprint Calculator will do, but in a more transparent and comprehensive way than other cloud calculators currently available (cf. above).
+This is precisely what Scaleway’s new Environmental Footprint Calculator (now in private beta) does, but in a more transparent and comprehensive way than other cloud calculators currently available (cf. above).
 Whilst others concentrate on carbon emissions, Scaleway’s will also cover water and hardware impact, and will be able to measure the latter in terms of individual hardware usage, rather than by applying average impacts across all users.

 The other elephant in the room since it caused both Microsoft and Google to miss their emissions reduction objectives recently, the rise of generative AI and LLMs has also raised a few environmental eyebrows.
 Why?
 Because GenAI relies on GPUs for training and (a lot of) inference, and GPUs consume on average four times more energy, and generate 2.5 times more heat, than CPUs.
 Whence the need for more energy, both to power said GPUs (Three Mile Island, anyone?), and to cool them.